openstack/swift/doc/source/overview_reaper.rst

 The Account Reaper removes data from deleted accounts in the background.

-An account is marked for deletion by a reseller through the services server's remove_storage_account XMLRPC call.
+An account is marked for deletion by a reseller issuing a DELETE request on the account's storage URL.
 This simply puts the value DELETED into the status column of the account_stat table in the account database (and replicas), indicating the data for the account should be deleted later.

-There is no set retention time and no undelete; it is assumed the reseller will implement such features and only call remove_storage_account once it is truly desired the account's data be removed.
+There is normally no set retention time and no undelete; it is assumed the reseller will implement such features and only call DELETE on the account once it is truly desired the account's data be removed.
+However, in order to protect the Swift cluster accounts from an improper or mistaken delete request, you can set a delay_reaping value in the [account-reaper] section of the account-server.conf to delay the actual deletion of data.
+At this time, there is no utility to undelete an account; one would have to update the account database replicas directly, setting the status column to an empty string and updating the put_timestamp to be greater than the delete_timestamp.
+(On the TODO list is writing a utility to perform this task, preferably through a ReST call.)

 The account reaper runs on each account server and scans the server occasionally for account databases marked for deletion.
 It will only trigger on